rook/rook.github.io/docs/rook/v1.5/helm-operator.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

+After uninstalling you may want to clean up the CRDs as described on the [teardown documentation](ceph-teardown.md#removing-the-cluster-crd-finalizer).

 ## Configuration

 The following tables lists the configurable parameters of the rook-operator chart and their default values.